CRC1415/nomad-docs/docs/tutorial/NOMAD_ELN.md

 2. filling the solvent
 3. mixing the solution

-Follow these steps to define the process stages in your material processing entry: *(click on the arrows to navigate between steps)*
+**Use the arrow buttons ⬅️➡️ below to follow the steps for defining the process stages in your material processing entry.**
 <div class="image-slider" id="slider6">
     <div class="nav-arrow left" id="prev6">←</div>
     <img src="images/ELN_built-in_29.png" alt="step 1" class="active">